-The enemy of the Islamic State that has taken Iraq to a World Cup
+Ayman Hussein, the enemy of the Islamic State who has qualified Iraq for the World Cup

 The father of striker Ayman Hussein was killed by Al-Qaeda and his brother was kidnapped by ISIS

 BarcelonaIn 1986, Iraq qualified to play in a World Cup for the first time.
-These were the years of Saddam Hussein, the military leader who attached great importance to sports to promote his regime.
-Coached by a former Barça player, the Brazilian Evaristo de Macedo, Iraq lost all three matches played in Mexico by a narrow margin.
+It was the years of Saddam Hussein, the military leader who attached great importance to sports to promote his regime.
+Trained by a former Barça player, the Brazilian Evaristo de Macedo, Iraq lost all three matches played in Mexico by a narrow margin.
 One of the team's stars, Basil Gorgis, was sent off in the match against Belgium and upon returning to Baghdad, he was imprisoned for 10 days as punishment.
-At that time, Gorgis only thought of fleeing, as he was from the Assyrian minority, an ancient nation that embraced Christianity and suffered repression in Saddam's times.
+Gorgis then only thought about fleeing, as he was from the Assyrian minority, an ancient nation that embraced Christianity and suffered repression in Saddam's times.
 In fact, Basil's sister, Mariam, had been kidnapped and executed in 1979, a fact that was not communicated to the Gorgis family until years later.

 This 2026, Iraq returns to a World Cup for the second time.
-By a twist of fate, they qualified by playing a play-off precisely in Mexico, where they had played in 1986, defeating the Bolivians 2-1.
+As fate would have it, they qualified by playing a play-off precisely in Mexico, where they had played in 1986, defeating the Bolivians 2-1.
 When the referee blew the final whistle, during the celebrations, players were seen with Kurdish and Assyrian flags on the pitch, a fact that would have been totally unimaginable in the past.

 Cargando